 Complete Physical Fitness Assessment:

-- A Complete Physical Fitness Assessment is also available at a reduced price.
-This includes Blood Pressure, Resting Metabolic Rate + DEXA + Exercise (VO2max) tests.
+- A Complete Physical Fitness Assessment includes Arterial Stiffness + Resting Metabolic Rate + DEXA + Exercise (VO2max) tests.

 - Estimated Test Time: 90 Minutes